AFEScalante/blog/src/content/blog/solid-principles-in-r6.md

 By overcoming these challenges, R programmers can benefit from cleaner, more modular, and maintainable code structures. 🙂

-## OOP paradigm in R
+## OOP paradigm in R 🔄

 From Hadley Wickham's [Advanced R](https://adv-r.hadley.nz/) book:

 > There are two main paradigms of object-oriented programming which differ in how methods and classes are related.
-In this book, we’ll borrow the terminology of Extending R61 and call these paradigms encapsulated and functional:
+In this book, we’ll borrow the terminology from the **Extending R** book and call these paradigms encapsulated and functional:

 > In **functional OOP**, methods belong to generic functions, and method calls look like ordinary function calls: `generic(object, arg2, arg3)`.
 This is called functional because from the outside it looks like a regular function call, and internally the components are also functions.